Building “The Feed”

 Breaking down the components

-The plan of attack was to build by a series of sharable components instead page designs.
+The plan of attack was to build by a series of shareable components instead page designs.
 I began an excel sheet to build a components list and asked each content team to prioritize with stakeholders by the order of importance.
 I followed up by conducting stakeholder interviews with each content team to identify their individual goals and learn about how their audiences were changing.
-This exercise helped me establish page information architecture and deliver global based components that could be used build a pages for each content team.
+This exercise helped me establish page information architecture and deliver global based components that could be used to build a page for each content team.

 After an initial heavy investment in time and consensus building with stakeholder groups at the beginning of the project, we came to an agreement on elements.
 We followed up with the swift delivery of the design system which ended up tremendously improving the speed of future builds on the newly architectured website where processes that took months now only required days.
 This allowed CBC’s content producers to focus on their craft not the platform.
 Here what it looks like today: